ResWCAE: Biometric Pattern Image Denoising Using Residual Wavelet-Conditioned Autoencoder: Introduction

 State-of-the-art deep learning algorithms have achieved remarkable performance on generic image denoising tasks~\cite{zhang2018ffdnet, zhang2017beyond}.
 Nevertheless, the associated large number of parameters, ranging from millions to billions, renders them unsuitable for deployment on compact Internet of Things (IoT) devices.
 Furthermore, these algorithms are designed to denoise images acquired using CMOS sensing with low levels of noise, i.e., $\sigma \leq 50$, which may not be appropriate for fingerprint images acquired using capacitive sensing, in particular under the condition of high levels of noise when hands are too dry or wet, i.e., $\sigma \in [100, 200]$.
 Fingerprint images are characterized by unique features such as ridges and valleys that must be preserved during the denoising process.
 Thus, specialized algorithms are required for fingerprint image denoising, which are specifically designed to handle these distinct features targeted for high noisy conditions.
 Such algorithms leverage fingerprint-specific information, such as ridge orientation or minutiae, to guide the denoising process and protect the critical features of the fingerprint.
 The use of a generic image denoising algorithm for fingerprint images may not be suitable, as it may result in the loss of vital fingerprint information, reducing the accuracy and reliability of fingerprint recognition systems.
-State-of-the-art fingerprint denoising models are also limited in the noise levels~\cite{bae2020fingerprint, prabhu2019u, adiga2019fpd, reddy2008fingerprint}.
+Traditional fingerprint denoising techniques often struggle with high noise levels, particularly those introduced by adverse environmental conditions and low-quality sensors typical of compact devices~\cite{bae2020fingerprint, prabhu2019u, adiga2019fpd, reddy2008fingerprint}.
+For instance, methods such as U-Finger model~\cite{prabhu2019u} and Fpd-m-net~\cite{adiga2019fpd}, while effective under controlled conditions, do not perform adequately when noise levels $\sigma$ exceed 50, a common scenario in IoT applications.
+Furthermore, the computational demands of advanced denoising algorithms, which often require substantial processing power, are impractical for IoT devices with limited hardware capabilities.
+To address these challenges, our research introduces the Residual Wavelet-Conditioned Convolutional Autoencoder (ResWCAE), a novel architecture that combines the robustness of wavelet-based feature extraction with the efficiency of deep learning models.
+This approach not only manages the high variability in noise levels effectively but also adheres to the computational constraints of IoT devices.
+ResWCAE leverages a dual-encoder system that incorporates both traditional image encoding and wavelet transform-based encoding, enabling it to capture and preserve the intricate patterns of fingerprints that are crucial for authentication purposes, even in heavily degraded images.

 In this paper, we propose and evaluate a deep learning architecture, a Residual Wavelet-Conditioned Convolutional Autoencoder (Res-WCAE), to retrieve the underlying intricate and unique fingerprint features, dedicately developed for denoising heavily degraded biometric pattern images in the presence of significantly high levels of noise interference for images with capacitive sensing techniques.
 We evaluate our model performance using two datasets consisting of AWGN and synthetic images.
 Our proposed approach exhibits both lightweight, accurate and robust features, thus making it a highly suitable candidate for deployment in practical scenarios, including small Internet of Things (IoT) devices.